goktu/ADama/index.md

 ## ADama Model

 Dama means checkerboard in Turkish.
+ADama is a nod to one of my favorite shows, [Battlestar Galactica](https://www.youtube.com/watch?v=sjgG_f35vZY).

 You can use the [editor on GitHub](https://github.com/goktu/ADama/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.